G-Core/product-documentation/documentation/cloud/inference-at-the-edge.md

 ## Getting started

-For instructions on how to deploy AI models with the global intelligence pipeline, check out our guide on <a href="https://gcore.com/docs/cloud/inference-at-the-edge/deploy-ai-model" target="_blank">deploying a model</a> guide.
+For instructions on how to deploy AI models with the global intelligence pipeline, check out our guide on <a href="https://gcore.com/docs/cloud/inference-at-the-edge/deploy-ai-model" target="_blank">deploying a model</a>.

 <alert-element type="info" title="Info">